danmlr/align-word-embeddings/README.md

 # Multilingual alignment of word embeddings

-Author : Gonzague de Carpentier - Dan Meller
+Authors : Gonzague de Carpentier - Dan Meller
 This code was written during a research project in Natural Language Processing at Ecole Polytechnique.
 We wish to thank François Yvon (Limsi/CNRS) for his supervision.